michaelcity/OneSignal/README.md

 ### OneSignal Golang API

 This API is used for sending Message via OneSignal service.
+For more details, please go to https://onesignal.com/
 ___

 ### Install